tidu-rs Design

 }

-// Build transposed LinearizedGraph from builder + ct_env
+// Build transposed LinearizedGraph from split builder + ct_env

 }The accumulation Add nodes emitted during linear_transpose are normal graph nodes in the transposed graph.
 They carry OperationRole::Linearized { active_mask: [active, active] } and participate in subsequent AD transforms like any other node.
 This is why Primitive includes add(): tidu needs one generic way to construct those accumulation nodes.